xmlxmag/rpc-bridge/README.md

 ## Acknowledgements

-This project is based on the open-source project Sekiro-RPC, which is licensed under the BSD License.
+This project incorporates and derives from code originally published by the Sekiro-RPC project.

-Original copyright remains with the original authors.
+Original copyright remains with the respective authors.